vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

    .. note::

-      You are able to override the IP address failover scheme by clicking the *Advance Settings > + Custom IP Mapping*.
+      While outside the scope of this lab, you are able to override the IP address failover scheme by clicking the *Advance Settings > + Custom IP Mapping*.
 The VMs must have a static IP address assigned already, before those VMs are available in this section.
 You can modify the *Test Failback* (Primary Site), *Production* (Recovery Site), and *Test Failover* (Recovery Site).
 Click *Save* once your modifications are complete.

       .. figure:: images/Recovery/customIP1.png